johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

-Version: 	0.4.3 --- Publishing Draft
-Change:	Replaced ch7 (Information) with ch1 (Using this handbook) LaTex input:	mpd-textbook-header
+Version: 0.4.4 "Synergy"
+Change: Publication draft, incorporating extensive Tex commands LaTex input:	mpd-header
 Title:	MPD-M4
 Subtitle:	Dynamics of Commissioning
 Author:	Dr John B Clements
 Email:	clements.jb@gmail.com
 Web:	http://maizeplantdiscipleship.wordpress.com
 Copyright:	John B Clements, 2014.
-This work is licensed under a Creative Commons Licence:	http://creativecommons.org/licenses/by-sa/3.0/
+Maize Plant Discipleship by John B Clements is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Based on a work at http://maizeplantdiscipleship.wordpress.com
 Keywords:	discipleship, mission, messianic, community Base Header Level:	2
 LaTeX Mode:	memoir
-LaTex input:	mpd-textbook-document
+LaTex input:	mpd-document
-LaTex footer:	mpd-textbook-footer
+LaTex footer:	mpd-footer

-# Using This Handbook

 This module explores *God's commissioning* of the Messianic Community, in four inter-related studies:

-1. [The Commissioning of Messianic Community]
+1. The Commissioning of Messianic Community

--	[The Strategies of Messianic Community]
+-	The Strategies of Messianic Community

--	[The Structures of Messianic Community]
+-	The Structures of Messianic Community

--	[The Expansion of Messianic Community]
+-	The Expansion of Messianic Community

 Module handbooks are designed to facilitate reflective learning and group discussions, based on scripture readings and topical studies.
-Their use does not require expert teachers or theologians: only facilitators willing to co-ordinate small groups of people.
+Their rely simply upon facilitators willing to co-ordinate small groups of people.

-Guidelines on appropriately facilitating study groups and discussions (as well as significant background information) is incorporated in the *Maize Plant Discipleship Facilitators' Handbook*, available from the same source as this handbook. For further information please visit the website:
+Guidelines on appropriately facilitating study groups and discussions (as well as significant background information) is incorporated in the *Maize Plant Discipleship Facilitators Handbook*, available from the same source as this handbook.
+For further information please visit the website:

 -	http://maizeplantdiscipleship.wordpress.com/

-This module is number 4 of 16 that comprise the *Maize Plant Discipleship Syllabus*:
+This module is number 4 of 16 comprising the *Maize Plant Discipleship Syllabus*:

 1. The Eternal Purpose of God
 -	Dynamics of Vocation, The Nations